openstack/openstack-manuals/doc/common/glossary.rst

       address and fixed IP and thus returning the floating IP address to the address pool.

+   Discretionary Access Control (DAC)

+      Governs the ability of subjects to access objects, while enabling users to make policy decisions and assign security attributes.
+      The traditional UNIX system of users, groups, and read-write-execute permissions is an example of DAC.

    disk encryption

       The ability to encrypt data at the file system, disk partition,